- What steps can I take to help to facilitate Office of Research processing?

 Never.
 The Office of Research is the only official office authorized to accept binding terns in research contracts on behalf of the University.
 The PI and department are certainly permitted (and are encouraged) to discuss the scope of work and the budget with a sponsor, but the rest of the contract terms are the purview of the Office of Research.
 Only those terms reflected in the final, executed contract are binding on the parties.
 Communications between the PI/department and the sponsor may lead to confusion over the contract terms.

 It is important for the researcher to read the terms of all research agreements before transmitting it for University signature.
 The Office of Research assumes that a researcher who transmits a contract has read and agrees to conform to those terms (Rights, Roles and Responsibilities of Sponsored Research Investigators).
-Note: The Office of Research with confer with the Office of General Counsel and the Office of Technology Management, or any necessary compliance office as required in the review and negotiation of any research contract.
+Note: The Office of Research with confer with the Office of University Counsel and the Innovation Institute, or any necessary compliance office as required in the review and negotiation of any research contract.

 - What is the role of the UPMC OSPARS and how do we work together?

 The UPMC OSPARS handles a subset of corporate clinical trials under a formal agreement between the University of Pittsburgh and UPMC for the purpose of facilitating the implementation of industry-initiated and sponsored clinical trials being conducted by Physician Services Division (PSD) or UPMC investigators within the UPMC environment.
 The purview of the UPMC OSPARS with respect to corporate clinical trials is limited to industry-initiated and sponsored clinical trials of drugs and devices conducted within a UPMC or University of Pittsburgh Physicians (UPP) facility or conducted under the direction of a UPMC or UPP staff member in connection with his/her UPMC and/or UPP responsibilities, appointments and clinical privileges, as appropriate.